Introduction to integrating SEO strategy and social media

 sameAsin the JSON-LD of the About pages. - Identical handles on Instagram, Facebook and Twitter.

 In the month that followed, Google consolidated these sources into a single Knowledge Graph node, displaying logo, founder and creation date.
-Result: +12 % organic CTR for brand queries, simply thanks to a richer and reassuring side rectangle.
+Result: +12 % organic CTR for brand queries, simply thanks to a richer, more reassuring side rectangle.

 Influencers and «share of SERP”: occupy all the sites that rank

-The goal of a Social-SEO integration isn’t only to improve your ranking, but to control the maximum amount of real estate on the results page.
-That’s where influencers come in: by targeting those whose YouTube channels or blogs already rank, you delegate content that helps you saturate the SERP.
+The goal of a Social-SEO integration is not only to improve your ranking, but to control as much real estate as possible on the results page.
+That’s where influencers come in: by targeting those whose YouTube channels or blogs already rank, you outsource content that helps you saturate the SERP.
 Concrete example: for the launch of the Galaxy Z Flip3, Samsung France entrusted product tests to eight high-tech creators.
-Six of them had optimised WordPress blogs (Product schema, FAQ).
-Two weeks after the embargo, influencer articles occupied 30 % of the top ten results for “Galaxy Z Flip3 avis”.
-Samsung thus retained the majority of clicks even on properties it didn’t own.
-Subsequently, the brand linked these reviews from its tweets, creating cross-domain internal linking that sent secondary popularity signals to the blogs, simultaneously consolidating their authority and Samsung’s overall visibility.
+Six of them had optimized WordPress blogs (Product schema, FAQ).
+Two weeks after the embargo, the influencers« articles occupied 30 % of the top ten results for “Galaxy Z Flip3 avis”.
+Samsung thus captured the majority of clicks even on properties it didn’t own.
+Subsequently, the brand linked to these reviews from its tweets, creating cross-domain interlinking that sent secondary popularity signals to the blogs, simultaneously consolidating their authority and Samsung’s overall visibility.

 Social Listening: find your long-tail keywords before they appear in Search Console

 Social Listening platforms (Talkwalker, Brandwatch) often detect new terms up to six months before they reach a notable volume in Google Keyword Planner.
-For example, in March 2020, the phrase « apéro visio » started exploding on Twitter France during the first lockdown.
-Online wine merchants who were monitoring these mentions created target pages (« organise an apéro visio: our wine boxes ») before the SEO competition woke up.
-Result: at the peak in April, these pages were generating 20,000 monthly visits with a conversion rate of 4 %.
-By combining Social Listening and SEO content gap, you can thus pre-empt the long tail and make your editorial strategy more agile than a classic quarterly keyword plan.
+For example, in March 2020, the phrase «apéro visio« started exploding on Twitter France during the first lockdown.
+Online wine merchants who were monitoring these mentions created landing pages (“organize an apéro visio: our wine boxes”) before the SEO competition woke up.
+Result: at the April peak, these pages were generating 20,000 monthly visits with a 4% conversion rate.
+By combining Social Listening and SEO content gap analysis, you can preempt the long tail and make your editorial strategy more agile than a classic quarterly keyword plan.

 Use social CTR data to A/B test your Title tags